RazCiuca/MAIS_project_2024_nn_loss_landscape/README.md

 ## 0. TL;DR <a name="0-tldr"></a>

-In this blog post I attempt to answer the following questions:
+In this blog post I attempt to answer the following questions about the behavior of neural networks trained by supervised learning:

 1. why does lowering the learning rate during training result in a sharp drop in error?
 2. why is increasing the batch size equivalent to lowering the learning rate?